dylanjwolff/competition-fuzzer/README.md

 *Propagation-Based:*

-The Fuzzing Book [gives an intro and some scaffolding code](https://www.fuzzingbook.org/html/InformationFlow.html) for dataflow analysis, but we are not interested in command injection specifically for this assignment.
+The Fuzzing Book [gives an intro and some scaffolding code](https://www.fuzzingbook.org/html/InformationFlow.html) for dataflow analysis, but we are not interested in command injection specifically for the competition micro-benchmarks.
-You will still need to find a way to leverage dataflow analysis to cover additional conditional branches within the benchmark programs.
+You would instead need to find a way to leverage dataflow analysis to cover additional conditional branches within the benchmark programs.

 - [DatAFLow: Toward a Data-Flow-Guided Fuzzer](https://dl.acm.org/doi/pdf/10.1145/3587156)